SAP/fundamental-ngx/libs/platform/README.md

 ## Tests

-Fundamental NGX makes use of Jasmine and Karma for its unit tests.
+Fundamental Library for Angular makes use of Jasmine and Karma for its unit tests.

 Run `ng test @fundamental-ngx/platform`.
 Append `--code-coverage` to generate code coverage documentation.